Skip to content

 Best for: Finding information on business leaders and owners

 OpenCorporates is a worldwide database of information on businesses.
 It contains data on over 200 million companies and over 300 million corporate officers from over 140 countries and territories.
-However, its data refresh times can be slow in some places – even in the US – so its data can be stale and incomplete.
+However, its data refresh times can be slow in some places – even in the U.S. – so its data can be stale and incomplete.
 Its API is also rather expensive to run.

 4. DIRO